khyatisoneji/LearnITProject/README.md

 c.
 Add Question: Add question to be asked to all users
 d.
 Schedule Question: Set the time in HH:mm format when the answer will be scheduled
 e.
 Download report: This report contains information of each answer provided by users.
+f.
+Show Questions: Shows the questions that the user has to answer

 ##Starting the application:
 This application is written in Ruby on Rails.